mpv-player/mpv/DOCS/man/en/vo.rst

         Set the YUV chroma sample location. auto means use the bitstream flags (default: auto).

+    ``rectangle-textures``
+        Force use of rectangle textures (default: no).
+Normally this shouldn't have any advantages over normal textures.
+Note that hardware decoding overrides this flag.

 ``opengl-hq``
     Same as ``opengl``, but with default settings for high quality rendering.